|

 much of a cult classic Machete will be.
 (Hope there are some

-the eyebrows) even though he's holding what
+(its in the eyebrows) even though he's holding what

 Robert Rodriguez called "double uzis" (MP5Ks).
+Gotta

-Gotta love the Navajo-looking straps hanging down.
+love the Navajo-looking straps hanging down.

-As big as the guy in the video below is, he appears to be struggling to hold on—gives you some idea of what it would be
+As big as the guy in the video below is, he appears to be struggling

-like to try to hold and fire two of these.
+hold and fire two of these.

-I would, of course, like it to be the
+I would, of course, like it to be the girl (cause I'm a girl) (the

-girl (cause I'm a girl) (the only girl, "Isabelle" played by Alice Braga)
+only girl, "Isabelle" played by Alice Braga) as the last

-the girl was one of the few to make it out alive in PREDATOR.
+one of the few to make it out alive in PREDATOR.

-I love
+I love Tom Cruise

 and Cameron Diaz, and